blox/blox/docs/deployment-ux.md

     more load.
 -   Pause the Deployment to apply multiple fixes to its Environment and then resume it to start a new deployment.
--   Use the status of the Deployment as an indicator that a rollout has become stuck.
+-   Use the status of the Environment as an indicator that a deployment has become stuck.

 Creating and deploying an Environment
 -------------------------------------

-In order to create a deployment, you first have to create and environment that declares what should be running, where, and how the deployment should be controlled.
+In order to create a deployment, you first have to create an environment that declares what should be running, where, and how the deployment should be controlled.